Comcast (NASDAQ:CMCSA) PT Raised to $70.00

-Comcast (NASDAQ:CMCSA) had its price target hoisted by equities researchers at Credit Suisse Group from $67.00 to $70.00 in a report issued on Friday, Benzinga reports.
-The firm presently has an “outperform” rating on the cable giant’s stock.
-Credit Suisse Group’s price objective points to a potential upside of 20.46% from the company’s previous close.
+Comcast (NASDAQ:CMCSA) had its target price raised by Truist from $65.00 to $70.00 in a research note issued to investors on Friday, The Fly reports.
+The firm presently has a “buy” rating on the cable giant’s stock.
+Truist’s price target would indicate a potential upside of 18.99% from the company’s current price.

-A number of other research firms also recently weighed in on CMCSA.
-Redburn Partners started coverage on Comcast in a report on Friday, June 25th.
-They issued a “buy” rating and a $70.00 price objective for the company.
-Morgan Stanley increased their price objective on Comcast from $70.00 to $72.00 and gave the company an “overweight” rating in a report on Friday.
-Evercore ISI increased their price objective on Comcast from $56.00 to $60.00 and gave the company an “outperform” rating in a report on Monday, May 3rd.
-Oppenheimer raised shares of Comcast from a “market perform” rating to an “outperform” rating and set a $75.00 price target on the stock in a research report on Friday, April 30th.
-Finally, Pivotal Research upped their price target on shares of Comcast from $70.00 to $72.00 and gave the company a “buy” rating in a research report on Friday.
-One equities research analyst has rated the stock with a sell rating and sixteen have issued a buy rating to the company.
-Comcast currently has a consensus rating of “Buy” and a consensus price target of $64.07.
+A number of other analysts have also recently commented on the company.
+Evercore ISI lifted their target price on Comcast from $56.00 to $60.00 and gave the stock an “outperform” rating in a research report on Monday, May 3rd.
+Benchmark lifted their target price on Comcast from $70.00 to $72.00 and gave the stock a “buy” rating in a research report on Monday, July 12th.
+Raymond James lifted their target price on Comcast from $63.00 to $65.00 and gave the stock an “outperform” rating in a research report on Friday, July 9th.
+Pivotal Research lifted their target price on Comcast from $70.00 to $72.00 and gave the stock a “buy” rating in a research report on Friday.
+Finally, Redburn Partners started coverage on Comcast in a research report on Friday, June 25th.
+They set a “buy” rating and a $70.00 target price on the stock.
+One analyst has rated the stock with a sell rating and eighteen have issued a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average price target of $64.93.

 About Comcast